joamats/pulse-ox-dataset/README.md

-# Open-Source Pulse Oximetry and Arterial Blood Gas Dataset
+# BOLD: Blood-gas and Oximetry Linked Dataset
+An open-source pulse oximetry and arterial blood gas dataset

 This repository contains 4 main notebooks: